| Equatorial

 thermal changes agffect the result tracking

+accuracy.
 2, Mount Error Measuring

 Mount errors can be simply measured by means of webcam.